What is faith?

-Virtually all Christians feel like they have at least a certain amount of faith.
-Every Christian would agree that it requires faith to even become a Christian.
-It is interesting that Christian people don’t seem to have a problem having the faith to receive the gift of salvation, which is one of the greatest miracles of God, but often find it difficult to trust God and have faith when it comes to other areas of their lives.
-I think one of the biggest mistakes that Christian people make when it comes to exercising faith in their Christian walk is that they either consciously or unconsciously mix logic with their faith.
+Faith is something most Christians think they have to some degree .
+Every Christian agrees it requires faith to become a Christian.
+It is interesting that Christians don’t seem to trouble having the faith to receive salvation, which is one of the greatest miracles of God.
+Yet, many find it difficult to trust God and have faith when it comes to other areas of their lives.
+One of the biggest mistakes Christians make regarding exercising faith is they either consciously or unconsciously mix logic with their faith.
 You cannot mix logic with your faith and expect your faith to be effective.
 Faith has nothing to do with logic or reason.
-When a person mixes logic with their faith, it is like mixing water with gasoline and pouring it into a lawn mower and expecting the mower to run properly.
-The gasoline ends up being so diluted that it does not have the ability to produce the desired result, which is a smooth running lawn mower.
+Mixing logic with faith is like mixing water with gasoline and pouring it into a lawn mower.
+The watered down gas doesn’t allow the mower to run properly.
+The diluted gasoline does not have the ability to produce the desired result, which is a smooth running lawn mower.

-Anyone that is a reasonably intelligent person probably also considers himself or herself to be a logical thinker and a person with common sense.
+Many people consider themselves to be a logical thinkers.
 What does being logical mean to you?
-To me, being logical is patterning your thoughts or the way you conduct your life based on a set of verifiable facts, or things that you have seen.
-For instance, a person would not consider it logical to place an open ice chest full of ice in the sun on a hot August day, and expect the ice to remain frozen.
+To me, being logical is patterning your thoughts or actions based on a set of verifiable facts, or things that you have seen.
+For instance, most would not consider it illogical to place an open ice chest full of ice in the sun on a hot August day, and expect the ice to remain frozen.
 Nobody would consider it logical to stand in the middle of a busy interstate at rush hour and expect to avoid being injured.
 Now I realize that these are some ridiculous examples.
-These are things that would be nothing short of stupid to do.
-My point is that nobody would do these things because we know based on previous experience, or what we have learned to be true, that the results would not be what we wanted them to be.
+Doing these things would be nothing short of stupid.
+Nobody would do these things because we know what the outcomes would be based on previous experience.
 Doing things like this would not be logical.

-Now it becomes a problem when we begin to let our faith be limited by what we consider to be logical.
-When it comes to having faith to believe for things we are wanting to see come about in our lives, we cannot be dissuaded from believing something is possible based on anything we have seen before.
-When we do this, our ability to have faith for something is based on things we have seen or already experienced in our lives, or in others words, what we deem to be reasonable or logical.
+It becomes problematic when we allow our faith be limited by what we consider to be logical.
+Living by faith demands that we not be dissuaded from believing something is possible based on anything we have seen before.
+When we do this, our ability to have faith for something is based on things we have seen or already experienced in our lives.
+This would be mixing logic with faith.

 So, how does this apply to us?
 All of us have storms in our life that we are facing.
 There may be things that you want to do, but you are afraid you will fail.
-When you surrender to fear, you are held captive in the boat of doubt and logical thinking.
-It is only when you begin to realize that with God all things are possible, even when what you are believing for goes against all logic, that you can experience the greatest changes and opportunities in your life.
+Surrendering to fear will keep you captive in the boat of doubt and logical thinking.
+You must understand that with God all things are possible, even when what you are believing for goes against all logic.

 My questions to you are simple.
 What is something you would like to see happen in your life?
 Is there a dream that you have that you are not pursuing because of fear?
 I would encourage you to not limit God by what seems logical or possible.
 The only limits God has are the limits our faith place upon him.
 Don’t let your faith become diluted with logic.
 If you’re going to dream…dream big!
 You will never experience the blessings you want to see in your life unless you step out of the boat of logic.